s224389/Endocasting/README.md

 * `graph_cut_funcs.py`: Iterative mesh extraction and refinement functions.

 ---
+* `Visualization/`: Contains various scripts used for visualizations in our thesis.
+---

 Feel free to contact us for further details or questions regarding the usage of these scripts.